bgreenlee/footle.org/_posts/2025-03-21-screensaver-spelunking.md

 }
 ```

-I looks like you can even get different descriptions based on how far along you are in the screensaver video.
+It looks like you can even get different descriptions based on how far along you are in the screensaver video.

 ## The Final Boss: Getting the Active Screensaver